ethauber/Purdue/CS251/Project 4 - Wordnet/README.txt

 To execute WordNet:
 java -classpath .:stdlib.jar WordNet <NAMEFORSYNSETSFILE>.txt <HYPERNYMSFILE>.txt <WORDPAIRSFILE>.input

-Detailed information about the project is in CS25100_Project4.pdf
+Detailed information about the project is in "CS25100_Project4.pdf"

-My findings when doing this project is in Elijah Hauber -project 4 report.pdf
+My findings when doing this project is in "Elijah Hauber -project 4 report.pdf"